edgio-docs/edgio-docs/guides/environments.md

 ### Accessing Environment Variables at Build Time

-As of XDN CLI version 2.19.0, when you deploy to an environment using a deploy token, for example by running `xdn deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from {{ PRODUCT_NAME }} Developer Console and applied to `process.env` so they can be accessed at build time.
+As of XDN CLI version 2.19.0, when you deploy to an environment using a deploy token, for example by running `{{ CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from {{ PRODUCT_NAME }} Developer Console and applied to `process.env` so they can be accessed at build time.
 This allows you to store all of your build and runtime secrets in a single place, {{ PRODUCT_NAME }} Developer Console, rather than storing some in your CI system's secret manager.

 ## dotenv